digris/digris-edi-zmq-bridge/README.md

  * `num_connects`: Number of times the input reconnected.
  * `num_late`: Number of frames that arrived late (taking into account -w value).
+ * `margin_to_delivery`: (not a counter) Margin in milliseconds before frame is too late to be delivered.
- * `margin`: (not a counter) Margin in milliseconds before  frame is late.
+ * `margin`: (not a counter) Margin in milliseconds before frame is too late to be modulated.
+ * `most_recent_connect_error`: A string giving the error message of the most recent connection error.
+ * `most_recent_connect_error_timestamp`: timestamp (UNIX epoch) of the most recent connection error.

 Outputs:

- * `frames`: Number of frames sent.
+ * `num_frames`: Number of frames sent.
 Monitor the rate of this statistic to assess if the output is free of interruptions.
  * `num_dlfc_discontinuities`: Number of Frame Counter value errors.
 Every occurrence of the discontinuity enables backoff.
  * `num_queue_overruns`: Number of times the output queue overruns.
 This should always stay at zero.
  * `num_dropped`: Number of frames that were dropped either because they were late, or because of backoff.
 In merge